This set of toy train plans is inspired by sketches that I found on the internet.

 Model of a 19th Century Switching Engine inspired by plans by Alfred D. Slater.

-Download includes a Sketchup animation sequence.
+Download file includes a Sketchup animation sequence.